imnbwd/WpfWindowToolkit/README.md

 ## More info

-For more info, you could see the demo project, here is a screenshot for the demo app:
+For more info, you could dive into the demo project, here is a screenshot for the demo app:

 ![Demo](https://github.com/imnbwd/WpfWindowToolkit/blob/master/Screenshot/Demo.png)